 - Blocking light and privacy: All types of lining darken your room somewhat.
 The extra layer of fabric creates a darker space, which is beneficial at night.
 It also adds another layer of privacy.

 - Moisture protection: If you have condensation issues on windows, moisture-resistant linings can protect your curtains from the dampness.
 This can help prevent mildew growth and water stains.

 What to Look For

-Well-insulated curtains can go a long way in creating an energy-efficient home.
-All draperies provide a certain level of insulation, but if your goal is to increase your home's insulation, you'll want to choose a thicker liner fabric.
+Well-insulated curtains can go a long way toward creating an energy-efficient home.
+All types of curtains provide a certain level of insulation, but if your goal is to increase your home's insulation, you'll want to choose a thicker liner fabric.
 Adding insulated curtains can more than double the efficiency of the windows in your home and significantly reduce your heating and cooling costs.

 Other factors to consider depend on where the curtains will be hung, as draperies in different rooms will have their own needs.
-While noise and light control might be your first priority in the bedrooms, you'll want stain-resistant and easy-to-clean fabrics in the kitchen area, where spills and splatters are common.
-Protection from ultraviolet lights will be important in rooms that receive full sunlight or for curtains that are made from light-sensitive materials.
+While noise and light control might be your first priority in the bedrooms, you'll want stain-resistant, easy-to-clean fabrics for kitchen window treatments, where spills and splatters are common.
+Protection from ultraviolet lights is important in rooms that receive full sunlight or for curtains that are made from light-sensitive materials.